sbryngelson/group-docs/group-syllabus/improving-your-writing.md

 Here, the width of the hourglass refers to the scope of the material discussed, where the storyline itself will fit the Opening, Challenge, Action, Resolution (OCAR) structure, which mostly reflects the standard layout of a paper (see below).

 An hourglass-shaped story arc starts with a broad discussion of the context in which to frame the current work, the introduction.
 The story arc then narrows to the scope of the research question at hand.
-These research questions are often put forward as formal hypothesis.
+These research questions are often put forward as formal hypotheses.
-These hypothesis, how to test them and the final results are layed out in the methodology and results part of the manuscript.
+These hypotheses, how to test them, and the final results are laid out in the methodology and results part of the manuscript.
-This is the narrowest part of story arc, focussing on what is dealt with within the scope of the manuscript and little else.
+This is the narrowest part of the story arc, focussing on what is dealt with within the scope of the manuscript and little else.
 The story arc then widens again by discussing the results relative to (contemporary) literature only to conclude with very broad statements on how to move forward in the conclusion.
 Other story structures exist, but this is for sure one of the most common ones to consider.

-To guide you to the process you can ask yourself a number of questions:
+To guide you through the process you can ask yourself a number of questions:

 - Opening [O] \(Introduction)
 	- [ ] Who are the "characters" (topics covered)?